catseye/The-Dossier/article/Lost Games.md

 remember there being graphics of rooms or characters or monsters — possibly there was a map, but possibly not even that.
 But I do remember lots of clicking.

+### First-person espionage maze runner jumper

+*   seen-on: MS-DOS

+I probably downloaded a demo of this from a site like Happy Puppy.  (which was a site that had free downloads of demos of DOS games.
+Other games I remember downloading from there include Skunny Kart and Pinball Fantasies.)

+This wasn't a *particularly* good game, but it was a bit strange, whatever it was.
+You played a spy.
+You went through maze-like levels displayed first-person perspective.

+I say "maze-like" because I don't remember any wide-open areas and I don't remember travelling in anything but the cardinal directions.
+It wasn't an open FPS like Doom.

+I don't remember if there was any shooting at all in it, actually.

+I do remember being able to jump up onto higher levels of the maze.
+Catwalks?
+Or something similar.

+And I do remember there were power-ups.
+They were displayed as an icon inside a small glass container, like an hourglass.
+And one of them was a hallucinogenic mushroom which, when you grabbed it, caused your view of the maze to wobble and swim.